-“Most importantly, the economy is good and marketing budgets are healthy and growing.”
+“Most importantly, the economy is recovering well and ad budgets are healthy and growing.”

 “The continued development of attribution and testing along with creative flexibility yields really great opportunities for data-backed creative…right and left brained stuff, which is really powerful and a joy to develop.”